English - Türkçe - Русский - Azərbaycanca

 In order to write a magic square, 2 Latin squares need to be used.
 A cube can be divided into n squares horizontally (and 2 types of vertically).
 Hence, in order to write the n squares in a magic cube, 3 Latin squares need to be used.
 The number in each of the cells in the magic cube is found using the following formula: mk= Ak(i, j)n2 + Bk(i, j)n + Ck(i, j) + a0, where Ak, Bk and Ck are the numbers in cell (i, j) of A, B, C Latin squares, respectively, of k-th square, a0 is the initial number and n is the order of the magic cube.

-Examples of Balanced Cubes
+Examples of Abiyev Cubes